The Flying Scotsman is operating a reduced programme of trips for 2022.

 The Flying Scotsman usually spends her year pulling trains for a number of heritage railways and commercial rail operators, giving the public a chance to travel in a range of elegant coaches behind this iconic engine at full steam, but the 2022 programme will be reduced because in April she’ll be withdrawn from service for a major overhaul in preparation for her busy centenary anniversary in 2023.
 The overhaul will focus on the boiler and the required re-tube and recertification.

-Now (14/03/22) some of her post-overhaul dates are being revealed, starting with a visit to the Bluebell Railway in Surrey for the August Bank Holiday.
+UPDATE: (14/03/22) Now some of her post-overhaul dates are being revealed, starting with a visit to the Bluebell Railway in Surrey for the August Bank Holiday.
 As I spot others, I’ll add them here.

 Flying Scotsman Programme for 2022